Available as a traditional book and Video as a digital download (16.4MB PDF + 1.3GB MOV file).

 Aligned with Common Core mathematics standards

 This unique book provides classroom-tested lessons for teaching math to grades 3-5 using an easy-to-learn rhythm technique.
 Motivate students to think mathematically while having fun!
 166 pages.
-Includes instructional DVD.
+Includes instructional Video.

 Also available: Hands-on professional development workshop for Rhythm of Math.